jasonkylesmith/verynerdy-product-website-v2/README.md

 To Do:

-- Product Card
-    - Remove social share buttons
-    - Size button and add "Add to Cart" text on all but smallest of screens
+- Third Row of Products?
 - Product Modal
     - Add tab navigation for sizing?
 - Aria accessability
 - Cart / Checkout Pages
-    - Create Cart Page
+    - Mock Checkout Page
-        - Items

-            - Adjust text at smaller screen sizes
+- Refactor / Organization of Components and CSS

 Notes: